RWaltersMA/Jmx2Mongo/README.md

 Write MongoDB Kafka Connector MBeans to a MongoDB Atlas Cluster

 ```
-java -jar jmx2mongo.jar -mongo "mongodb+srv://<USERNAME>:<PASSWORD>@demo.lkyil.mongodb.net/?retryWrites=true&w=majority" -objectname "com.mongodb:name=*,type=MongoDBKafkaConnector"
+java -jar jmx2mongo.jar -mongo "mongodb+srv://<USERNAME>:<PASSWORD>@demo.lkyil.mongodb.net/?retryWrites=true&w=majority" -objectname "com.mongodb.kafka.connect:type=sink-task-metrics,task=*"
 ```

 ## Contribute

 This project was primarily tested using the JMX MBeans exposed for the MongoDB Connector for Apache Kafka.
-Chances are there may be bugs with other MBeans if you try other ObjectNames.
-I don't claim to be a Java developer, I don't even play one on TV.
-I appreciate any PRs to make this code more robust/usable with this JMX to MongoDB scenario.
+Chances are there may be issues with other MBeans if you try other ObjectNames.
+If so please LMK.

-Thanks,
-Rob